st-keller/kiss/README.md

 For every step I'll try to do three things:
 1. Write a program that shows something.
-2. Extend the program so that a user may change what we show (remeber?
+2. Extend the program so that a user may change what we created (remeber?
 We want build an editor!)
 3. The KISS (refactor the program to ensure that everything is done in a "simple way").

 Every journey starts with the ...